Fragg1e/Datafuncs/datafuncs/README.md

 .regression(list1, list2, value) - Calculates the regression line for a given value between two lists

-.all(data) - Returns everything the script knows about a list
+.all(list1, list2, list3, etc...) - everything the script knows about a list and compares multiple lists

 .Help() - Prints a list of the above functions and their explanations